 Health & wellness program

 UBH's Wellness Program offers families, clinically-designed, and developmentally-appropriate activities on our full-fledged organic farm.
-Located in Santa Monica, this urban farm plays a vital role in reducing food insecurity for our participants, while providing practical healthy living life skills.
+Located in Santa Monica, our urban farm, donated by Roque & Mark, plays a vital role in reducing food insecurity for our participants, while providing practical healthy living life skills.